I've had a sports complex for a long time, and now you're gonna hear about it.

 #78 – It’s pretty much a coin flip here between a pair of defensive linemen: Carl Hairston and Hollis Thomas.
 And I gave it to Hairston, mostly because I have had to listen to Hollis Thomas’ incoherent ramblings on the radio for a long time and don’t want to give him any kind of credit.

-#80 – Back to some skill players here.
-And that’s why James Thrash doesn’t qualify.
-This number goes to Irving Fryar, who still had enough left in his tank when he came to the Eagles in his mid-30’s to put up a pair of 1100+ yard receiving seasons and make a Pro Bowl.
+#80 – This number goes to Irving Fryar, who still had enough left in his tank when he came to the Eagles in his mid-30’s to put up a pair of 1100+ yard receiving seasons and make a Pro Bowl.
 He also had a show with Angelo Cataldi on Comcast SportsNet for some reason.

 #81 – It has to be T.O., right?
 A quick look at raw numbers shows that Jason Avant and Jordan Matthews put up more stats than Terrell Owens did in his mere 22 games with the Eagles.
 But who are we kidding?
 T.O. it is.